Buprenorphine is an essential drug in the fight against opioid addiction, it’s used to help addicts curb their cravings.

 The United States opioid crisis has been growing for decades.
 In 2016, more than 2 million people suffered from opioid use disorder and 11.5 million misused prescription drugs.

-Buprenorphine, which was approved by the U.S. Food and Drug Administration in 2002, has been hailed as an important development in the armamentarium of opioid addiction therapies.
+Buprenorphine, which was approved by the U.S. Food and Drug Administration in 2002, has been hailed as

 It’s also an opioid, but one that holds numerous advantages.